PeFox/DySeq_script/README.md

                  single.case=TRUE)  # if TRUE, stores single case results (and the function becomes slower)
 ```

-If a researcher is interested in single case analysis, the function single.LogSeq() can be used to obtain these in a ready-to-interpret table! p-value test whether betas are different from zero.
+If a researcher is interested in single case analysis, the function single.LogSeq() can be used to obtain these in a ready-to-interpret table! p-value test whether betas are different from zero or not.
 Note that the p-value for the intercept is not implemented yet!

 ```r
 # Single case analsis for transition plot 41 (aka couple 129)